Spotlight shines on London for fashion talent, digital outreach

 "We're seeing a lot of spend coming from international tourists, so lots of Chinese, Russian, Middle Easterners come to London, particularly to shop for luxury," said Fflur Roberts, Head of Global Luxury Goods at research firm Euromonitor International.

-More than 80 designers are expected to show collections featuring bold punchy colours for autumn/winter 2014, as well as monochrome patterns already in vogue, industry experts say.
+More than 80 designers are expected to show collections featuring bold punchy colors for autumn/winter 2014, as well as monochrome patterns already in vogue, industry experts say.

-"Last season's pastels will be replaced with bright colours and shades of purple and magenta will be key," said David.
+"Last season's pastels will be replaced with bright colors and shades of purple and magenta will be key," said David.

 "We have also seen a variety of jewel shades, and monochrome looks set to stay a key focus for everything from daywear through to gowns for the new season."